microsoft/vscode-python-devicesimulator/docs/developers-setup.md

   - Run the command in a console : `pip install python-socketio`

+- Application insight

+  - Run the command in a console : `ppip install applicationinsights`

-- Requests
+* Requests

   - Run the command in a console : `pip install requests`

-- VS Code
+* VS Code

-- Python extension for VS Code (download from VS Code market place)
+* Python extension for VS Code (download from VS Code market place)

 ## Steps to Get Started Running the Extension in Debug Mode